-It is time for my annual Christmas Gift Guide.
-Unique, interesting, pretty, fun and useful gift ideas for anyone on your list.
+It is time for my annual Holiday Gift Guide.
+Unique, interesting, pretty, fun and useful gift ideas for anyone on your list this holiday season.

-If you’ve been following along with The Christmas Pledge you have no need for this post because all of your presents are bought and waiting to be wrapped this coming Wednesday.
-So you can just spend the next 10 minutes staring blankly at the computer screen.
-Or you could make use of this time and do something important like scroll through the list I’ve composed and pick out stuff you’d like to give yourself.
+If you’ve been following along with The Christmas Pledge you have no need for this post because all of your presents are purchased and you’re positively berserk on an accomplishment high.
+You people can just spend the next 10 minutes staring blankly at the computer screen.
+Or you could make use of this time and do something important like scroll through the list I’ve composed and pick out a perfect gift to give yourself.

 Before we get into it I have some guidelines on buying presents: